 What is Open Data?

-Despite its tremendous importance, research data still remains largely fragmented—isolated across millions of individual computers, blocked by technical, legal, and financial restrictions.
+The Internet was built by researchers to share data, but data sharing isn’t yet the norm in research.
+While new discoveries rely on access to data, research data remains largely fragmented—isolated across millions of individual computers, blocked by technical, legal, and financial restrictions.

 Text Adapted from Setting the Default to Open, by SPARC Europe used under a CC-BY License.